OokTech/TW5-Bob/ExternalLibraries/WS/README.md

     // Other options settable:
     clientNoContextTakeover: true, // Defaults to negotiated value.
     serverNoContextTakeover: true, // Defaults to negotiated value.
-    clientMaxWindowBits: 10,       // Defaults to negotiated value.
     serverMaxWindowBits: 10, // Defaults to negotiated value.
     // Below options specified as default values.
     concurrencyLimit: 10, // Limits zlib concurrency for perf.
-    threshold: 1024,               // Size (in bytes) below which messages
+    threshold: 1024 // Size (in bytes) below which messages
-                                   // should not be compressed.
+    // should not be compressed if context takeover is disabled.
   }
 });
 ```